- Free entry with National Art Pass.

 - View venue & entry details

 The museum uses a 'variety show' of ways to inspire new thinking about heritage.

-Opening on 1 April 2014, the new Shrewsbury Museum & Art Gallery occupies the old Music Hall - an extraordinary complex of buildings featuring a rare medieval stone mansion that is the only one of its kind in this region.
+The Shrewsbury Museum & Art Gallery occupies the old Music Hall - an extraordinary complex of buildings featuring a rare medieval stone mansion that is the only one of its kind in this region.